New U of A study shows heart-brain connection in KBG syndrome

 Voronova points out that the study is an example of the interdisciplinary cooperation needed for tackling complex health issues like KBG syndrome, which affects multiple body systems.

 “We relied on a lot of outside collaborations.
 From fetal echocardiogram to micro-CT (computed tomography) imaging, neural crest cell and MERFISH expertise.
 This was an incredible local, national and international team effort.
-I believe the interdisciplinary nature of these collaborations is the future of science,” she says.
+I believe the interdisciplinary nature of these studies is the future of science,” she says.

 Advancing knowledge and treatment